Welcome to the Troop 1 of Saint George!

 Steve Porter, the owner of Porter Army Navy Supplies (600 E Irving Blvd, Irving, TX), offers a 10% discount for mentioning our membership to Troops of Saint George.

 You may still have many questions.
-You can call me anytime.
+You may call me anytime.
 I will do my best to answer them.

 Please understand that this is a commitment from both fathers and sons.
 It is not designed as a “Club Med” where boys can be entertained when there is nothing better to do that week-end.
 We understand that schedule conflicts arise, and no activity is mandatory.
 Nonetheless, you will be getting out of the Troop what you will be putting in.
 Please make every effort to attend the events and prepare your cadet(s) for them.
 It is truly a lot of fun, and a wonderful opportunity for fathers and sons to grow even closer in faith and camaraderie through the outdoors medium.